 - Are being treated for active cancer

 - Have advanced or untreated HIV

 - Are being treated with drugs that may suppress your immune system, such as high-dose corticosteroids

 Which immunocompromised dose can I get?

 Your immunocompromised dose is usually from the same vaccine manufacturer as your initial series.
 If you received two doses of Pfizer previously, your additional dose should be Pfizer.
 If you received two doses of Moderna, your additional dose should be Moderna.
-But if you got the Johnson & Johnson vaccine, you should get the Moderna or Pfizer vaccine as a booster dose.
+But if you got the Johnson & Johnson or Novavax vaccine, you should get an mRNA vaccine as a booster dose.